Software-Reengineering/RePatch/README.md

 Then, set `-PevaluationProject=` to the project (target variant) that you want to evaluate on.
 For example, it would look like `-PevaluationProject=kafka` if you want to run integration on `linkedin/kafka`.

 **NB: Running the entire experiment takes more than 10 hour to complete.
-For this reason, provide a one source -> target variant (apache/kakfa -> linkedin/kafka) and 5 bugfix patches (pull requests), alongside the full dataset, to facilitate quick testing of the tool/experiment.
+For this reason, we provide one source -> target variant (apache/kakfa -> linkedin/kafka) and 5 bugfix patches (pull requests), alongside the full dataset, to facilitate quick testing of the tool/experiment.
 Both the test and full projects are located in: `src/main/resources` (sample_data and completed_data) directory**.

-Follow the steps below to run the experiment:
+**Follow the steps below to run the experiment:**

 1. Create a GitHub token and add it to `github-oauth.properties`.